Vonage/vonage-dotnet-sdk/README.md

 [![](http://img.shields.io/nuget/v/Nexmo.Csharp.Client.svg?style=flat-square)](http://www.nuget.org/packages/Nexmo.Csharp.Client)
 [![](http://img.shields.io/nuget/vpre/Nexmo.Csharp.Client.svg?style=flat-square)](http://www.nuget.org/packages/Nexmo.Csharp.Client)

-## THIS IS THE 3.0 RELEASE BRANCH.
-It is a work in progress.
-This documentation is currently outdated.
-Please look at the [3.0 milestones](https://github.com/Nexmo/nexmo-dotnet/milestone/3) for more info.

 You can use this C# client library to integrate [Nexmo's APIs](#api-coverage) to your application.
 To use this, you'll need a Nexmo account.
 Sign up [for free at nexmo.com][signup].